When a development is subject to Biodiversity Net Gain provisions, Tendring District Council will impose a planning condition on the decision notice.

-You are not advised to simply submit a discharge of condition application for BNG without suitable preparation and understanding of the requirements to ensure BNG objectives are met.
+You are advised not to submit a discharge of condition application for BNG without suitable preparation and understanding of the requirements to ensure BNG objectives are met.

-For the Biodiversity Gain Plan requirements, please refer to Town and Country Planning Act 1990, SCHEDULE 7A amended by the Environment Act Sch 14 as amended by The Biodiversity Gain (Town and Country Planning) Modifications and Amendments (England) Regulations 2024 with reference to both paragraphs 14 and 15.
-Please see link.
+For the Biodiversity Gain Plan requirements, please refer to Town and Country Planning Act 1990, Schedule 7A amended by the Environment Act Sch 14.

 In summary, the Biodiversity Net Gain (BNG) plan must achieve a minimum biodiversity net gain of 10% and should typically include the following: